Cycle Time vs Takt Time:

 - Line Balancing: Takt time helps the process designers to make line balancing.

-What happens if Takt time is more than cycle time?
+What happens if takt time is more than cycle time?

 What are the limitations of takt time?